 The practice of designing computer systems to ensure the security of underlying data.

-An architect of physical buildings has the same job description as a network security architect – albeit the latter’s results are digital.
-Security architects design cyber security solutions where they test designs to determine which ones work best in supporting each business’ goal.
+An architect of physical buildings has the same job description as a network security architect – albeit the latter’s digital results.
+Security architects design cyber security solutions to test designs to determine which ones work best in supporting each business’s goal.
 They are responsible for monitoring these systems’ implementation, ensuring they meet the organisation’s key network security requirements while meeting business goals.